 Since we have many upcoming projects at Mt.
 Hood Community College we have been seeking out ways to connect with the students, faculty, and staff on campus.
 Working with the Integrated Media Department has lead to one of our most engaging and productive partnerships so far.

 Our new logo came from local Graphic Designer, and Integrated Media student, Prisma Flores.
-Prisma and her classmates took on the SRWC as a client during their Winter Term 2017 Branding Class.
-We received many impressive logo designs from the students however, Prisma’s ability to incorporate everything we wanted in a design and tell a compelling story while doing so made her design a clear winner.
+Prisma and her classmates took on the SRWC as a client during their Fall Term 2017 Branding Class.
+We received many impressive logo designs from the students, however, Prisma’s ability to incorporate everything we wanted to and tell a compelling story while doing so made her design a clear winner.

 A continuing partnership:

 Our partnership with the Integrated Media Department continued on into the spring term.
-A team of students helped us create a series of signage for this summers Salmon Safe parking lot retrofit project.
+A team of students helped us create a series of signs for this summers Salmon Safe parking lot retrofit project.
+The team of student graphic designers includes: Nicole Meade, Vitaliy Artemenko, Steven Butler, Ryan Jones, and Taylor Page.

 All of these talented students have helped us create a new look that reflects the SRWC’s mission and vision.
-We are so grateful for our partnership with the Integrated Media Department, and hope to continue this partnership in the future.
+We are so grateful for our partnership with the Integrated Media Department, and hope it will continue into the future.